-- Cancer itself isn’t responsible for hair loss (which is also called alopecia).
+- Cancer itself isn’t responsible for hair loss, also called alopecia.
 Hair loss is actually caused by certain types of treatments—namely, chemotherapy.
 Chemo blasts healthy cells as well as cancer cells, including the cells that make hair follicles; however, not everyone with cancer loses their hair.
 It depends on the addition of chemotherapy, or radiation, and how you react to it.
-It’s worth remembering not all chemos cause hair loss, and hair loss can occur on any area of your body.
+It’s worth remembering not all chemotherapies cause hair loss, and that hair loss can occur on any area of your body.

 - It’s not a “hair” today, gone tomorrow deal.
 People experience hair loss differently.
 Sometimes it’s a thinning process.
 Sometimes it comes out in large clumps or patches; and at that point, many people choose to just shave their head.
 Either way, while you’re experiencing hair loss, go easy on the hair you have.
 Use brushes with softer bristles or wide-toothed combs.
 Avoid hair dryers and irons, wash your hair less frequently, and use mild shampoos.

-- For many people, Hair = Identity…and it’s okay to mourn that loss of identity.
+- For many people, Hair = Identity … and it’s okay to mourn that loss of identity.
 We live in a society that’s very image-focused, and a full head of healthy hair is closely tied to that image.
-If you’ve lost your hair or are in the process of losing it, you’ve probably noticed just HOW heavily focused ads and commercials, TV and movies, are on hair.
+If you’ve lost your hair or are in the process of losing it, you’ve probably noticed just HOW heavily focused ads, commercials, TV, and movies are on hair.
 Like any loss, allowing yourself to grieve is an important part of the healing process.
 Just remember, you’re not alone in this!
 It might help to talk to others who have also gone through hair loss as a result of cancer treatment.

 - Hair loss is not permanent.
 Hair growth is a constant, lifelong process.
 When you take chemo out of the equation, the body begins to heal and new hair grows back two to three months after treatment ends (for radiation, it takes about three to six months).
 For some people, hair can even grow back before treatment ends!
 Until then, if your unprotected scalp isn’t used to the outside world, use sunscreens and hats to prevent sunburn.
 You can also use lotions and conditioners if your scalp feels itchy or tender.
 And as hair returns, handle it gently at first, avoiding perms, dyes, or excessive washing.